Translation invariant state and its mean entropy-II: Dynamical Entropy for or -systems:

-Now we aim to develop, a quantum mechanical analogue of dynamical entropy introduced by Kolmogorov and Sinai [See e.g. Pa].
-This topics has a rich history and several attempt have been made to generalize this concept to the non-commutative case, we refer to [OhP,Con] for details.
-In this exposition we aim to propose a new notion of quantum dynamical entropy.
-We prove a general existence theorem and discuss it's analytical properties.

-We fix a von-Neumann algebra $\cla$ and assume that it is in standard form.
-Let $\theta$ be a $*$-automorphism on $\cla$ and $\phi$ is a normal state , invariant for $\theta$.
-We adopt the same notation for measurement and channels assuming that both input and output algebras are same.
+Now we aim to develop, a quantum mechanical analogue of dynamical entropy introduced by Kolmogorov and Sinai [See e.g. Pa] based on von-Neumann measurement process.
+We prove first a general existence theorem and discuss its analytical properties.
+We fix a von-Neumann algebra $\clm$ and assume that it is in standard form.
+We adopt the same notation of section 2 for measurements and channels assuming that both input and output algebras $\clm$ and $\cln$ are same.